-The print and TV media in India are no doubt the hot favorites of the governments in India (Central/Federal & State) and the politicians.
-The government spends sizable amounts of money on the already cash rich newspapers.
-Most of us in the internet industry have waited to get a piece of that pie (however small is fine, we need a beginning).
-Few months ago DAVP invited internet portals to submit their credentials to be eligible for advertisements from Govt of India.
+The print and TV media in India are undoubtedly the hot favourites of the governments in India (Central/Federal & State) and the politicians.
+The government spends sizable amounts of money on the already cash-rich newspapers.
+Most of us in the internet industry have waited for a piece of that pie (however small is OK; we need a beginning).
+A few months ago, DAVP invited internet portals to submit their credentials to be eligible for advertisements from Govt of India.

-One of my favorite blogs, Churmuri, had published these interesting articles,
+One of the blogs, Churmuri, published these interesting articles,

 - Jawaharlal Nehru: 24 ads, 11 pages in 12 papers